image

 This beach in Kerala is fenced with coconut and palm trees and gets its name from a local village called Mararikulam.
 There is nothing to do here except spend blissful days taking long walks on the sands beach and rejuvenating yourself.

-Getting There: The nearest railway station is around 30 minutes from Marari, called Alleppey.
+Getting There The nearest railway station is around 30 minutes from Marari, called Alleppey.

-Located in the Udupi district in Karnataka, Kaup is known for its stunning lighthouse that reaches 27 meters above the ground.
+Located in the Udupi district in Karnataka, Kaup is known for its stunning lighthouse that reaches 27 metres above the ground.
 It closes after sunset, so get there early to take in the panoramic views.
 The water is rough near the shore, so swimming is not advisable.
 Also, check out the small fort (built by Tipu Sultan) and the Mariamma temples.

 Getting There: Kaup is a one-hour drive from Mangalore.